Blue Flower

 Our riverside wall collapsed on 2/1/23 and the trench wall is cracked and bowed.
 We believe the damage is due to the tar floor between the walls preventing water soaking down into the ground, forcing the top of the walls out, causing the trench wall to bow and the river wall to collapse.
 The tar floor has a layer of soil above that absorbs water, but the tar floor prevents it draining into the ground below.
 On 18/3/23 we manually removed some of the debris to prevent it affecting the river flow and to show we had started to deal with it.

-We needed to cross the blacksmith’s shop with digger, tractor and trailer to clear all the debris.
-This meant we had to put soil down in the blacksmith’s area to give a level surface to access the fallen wall, so we decided to permanently cover the area, as severe deterioration had already taken place.
-We had to temporarily remove the boiling house foundation bracket and cover for this work, it will be put back when the walls are repaired.
+We had to cross the blacksmith’s shop with digger, tractor and trailer to clear all the debris so we covered the blacksmith's area with soil to give access to the fallen wall.
+We decided to permanently cover the area, as severe deterioration had already taken place.
+We had to temporarily remove the boiling house foundation bracket and cover for this work, it will be put back when the works are completed.

 We had to wait for dry conditions to get machines on site, as the track to the mill becomes slippery in winter.
-On 10/6/23 the digger was taken to the mill and debris from the fallen wall was removed from the river, most was taken away to be crushed for ballast, some was left at the mill for use as infill when the wall is rebuilt.
+On 10/6/23 the digger was taken to the mill and debris from the fallen wall was removed from the river, most was taken away to be crushed for ballast, some was left at the mill to use for wall repairs.
 The area between the walls was fenced off with Keep Out signs as the fallen and cracked walls were unsafe and the ground between them was badly churned up by machinery, making it difficult to walk on.

-The trench wall has been bowed since early 2019 and has gradually got worse, its now cracked.
-This wall was completely rebuilt in 2017 and was perfectly straight, so when the riverside wall fell, we knew we had to address the bowed wall in case it also collapsed.
-Suggestions included wall plates and anchors to hold it in place, but this would not improve the bow, as we were advised not to straighten it as this could cause the wall to collapse.
-It was decided to remove the bowed section and rebuild it using bricks already on site, although we may need more.
-The wall each side of the bow will be supported by scaffold or timber while the bowed section is removed and rebuilt.
+The trench wall has been bowed since early 2019 and has got worse, its now cracked.
+This wall was was perfectly straight when rebuilt in 2017 so when the riverside wall fell, we knew we had to address the bowed wall in case it also collapsed.
+The options are: Wall plates & anchors to hold it in place and repair the crack by repointing, this wouldn't improve the bow, as we were advised not to try straightening it as that could cause it to collapse, but it would stabilise it; the other option is to remove and rebuild the bowed section using bricks already on site, the wall each side of the bow would be supported by scaffold or timber while the bowed section is rebuilt.

-The tar floor between the damaged walls, which we believe caused the wall problems, will be broken up and removed to prevent water damage to the rebuilt wall, then grassed over again when work is finished.
-We don't like removing original features but we have no choice when it threatens to cause major damage, the tar floor is not visible anyway as its under soil and grass.
-We have other tar floors running all the way up to the boiling house, also grassed over, the boiling house foundation bracket cover shows a small part of the floor, the cover will be replaced after the walls are rebuilt.
+The tar floor between the damaged walls, which we believe caused the wall problems, will be broken up and removed to prevent water damage to the trench wall, then grassed over again when work is finished.
+We don't like removing original features but we have no choice when it could cause major damage, the tar is not visible anyway as its under soil and grass.
+We have other tar floors running up to the boiling house, also grassed over, the boiling house foundation bracket cover shows a small part of the floor, the bracket and cover will be put back after the works are complete.

 On 2/9/23 we refurbished the boiling house corner bracket surround and cover, as it was removed so we could access the fallen wall to clear up debris.
-We took the opportunity to file off splinters, sand it down and paint it ready to be put back after the wall is rebuilt.
+We filed off splinters, sanded it down and painted it ready to put back after works are finished.

-The Grey Wagtail box was removed when the middle of the wall collapsed, in case the end also fell down.
-It will be refitted when the wall is rebuilt.
-There is still a Grey Wagtail box at the other end of the site which we believe has been used.
-Grey Wagtail and Kingfisher nests are from our Green Community Grant project.
+The Grey Wagtail box was removed when the middle of the wall collapsed, in case the end also fell down, which it did when clearing debris.
+It will be put back up when works are complete.
+There is still a Grey Wagtail box at the other end of the site which we believe was used.
+All nest boxes are from our Green Community Grant project.

 Graham Bartlett